Female Ejaculation Videos

 For many women the barrier is a point just before orgasm where instead of relaxing into the orgasm and letting it flow through them, they tense up and stop it happening.
 This is the experience a woman may often have: to be on the verge of orgasm and then to feel it slip away from her.

-What if you really can't reach orgasm despite all the advice on this website (and in particular in the members' area)?
+What if you really can't reach orgasm despite all the advice on this website?

 Start by seeing a doctor, in case you are on medication that is interfering with your orgasmic response.